Reproducing Scientific Experiment with Cloud DevOps

-Originally, DevOps refers to the software engineering approach to automate the process of building and deploying software product, which is summarized by its two core components ``Continuous Integration and Deployment (CICD)'' \cite{bass2015devops}.
+Originally, DevOps refers to the software engineering approach to automate the process of building and deploying software product, which is summarized by its two core components ``Continuous Integration and Deployment (CICD)'' \cite{leite2019survey}.
 DevOps service (server) can be self-hosted or centrally hosted.
-In either way, it requires some other computing machines (called agents or runners) to actually run the jobs submitted.
-Usually the jobs are not submitted by hand but triggered by an update of code repository.
+In either way, it requires some other computing machines (called agents or runners) to actually run the submitted jobs.
+Usually the jobs are not submitted manually to DevOps server but the submission is triggered by an update to the code repository.
 DevOps server is quite complex and self-hosted solution is not suitable for sharing results with others.
-Therefore it is preferred to use public cloud DevOps service, which provides some free time-unlimited computing power (cloud agent).
-Besides, self-hosted computing agent (client) can be used if public provided agent is not suitable to reproduce the experiment due to computing resource limitation.
+Therefore, it is preferred to use public cloud DevOps service, which provides some free time-unlimited cloud computing agent.
+Self-hosted computing agent can also be used if public provided agent is not suitable to reproduce the experiment due to computing resource limitation or architecture restrictions.
 In this article, we only consider cloud hosted DevOps service and call them Cloud DevOps for short.

-There are some similarities between Cloud DevOps and Everest infrastructure \cite{GavishD12} .
+There are some similarities between Cloud DevOps and Everest infrastructure \cite{VOLKOV2017112} .
 Both of Cloud DevOps and Everest allow dynamic provision of computing resources from public cloud service provider and support computing agents attached by users.
-The computation can be trigger by user when the button is clicked via web interface.
-However, Everest suffers from problems mentioned in the last Section.
-From the workflow management point of view, Cloud DevOps is similar to Pegasus system \cite{Pegasus}.
-While the latter is more suitable for large scale distributed computing management, Cloud DevOps is scalable and covers the need from small experiment to large scale experiment as well.
+The computation can be triggered by user when the button is clicked via web interface.
+However, Everest suffers from problems mentioned in the last section.
+From the workflow management point of view, Cloud DevOps is similar to the Pegasus system \cite{Pegasus}.
+While the latter is more suitable for large-scale distributed computing management, Cloud DevOps is scalable and covers the need from small experiment to large-scale experiment as well.